chrisdwheatley/jspm-systemjs-babel-seed/readme.md

 ### Getting Started

-Clone the repository (into a renamed folder if desired)
+Clone the repository (into a renamed directory if desired):

 `git clone git@github.com:swirlycheetah/jspm-systemjs-babel-seed.git your-project-name`

-`cd` into your folder
+Change to the new directory:

 `cd your-project-name`

-Install the project dependencies
+Install the project dependencies:

 `npm install && jspm install`

-Start the server
+Start the server:

 `./node_modules/.bin/live-server --open=src`

+Navigate to `http://127.0.0.1:8080/src/` if `live-server` did not do so for you.

 ### License